Long summer days are on the way.

 - Four pieces of open mesh for the shelves.

-- Aluminium foil painted black (ceramic tiles painted black will be an added advantage).
+- Aluminum foil painted black (ceramic tiles painted black will be an added advantage).

 - Screws to assemble.
-Small bottle of glue.
-Double sided tape.
+A small bottle of glue.
+Double-sided tape.

 And if you are going to keep the dehydrator outside, where it will be exposed to rain, then you will need some wood sealer or paint, to preserve the wood.